 Our client’s candid admissions in his record of interview and his remorse demonstrated through his plea of guilty were also factors that weighed heavily in mitigation for our client.

 After a plea in mitigation, our client received a without conviction and an adjourned undertaking to be of good behaviour and to continue to receive counselling as directed.

 This was an excellent result from the successful summary jurisdiction application for assault offences and the firearm offence, down to the sentencing outcome.
-It should also be noted that the prosecution made an application for a Forensic Sample (DNA mouth swab) which was argued against by Shaun.
+It should also be noted that the prosecution made an application for a Forensic Sample (DNA mouth swab) which we argued against.
 The magistrate declined to make this order.

 - The complainant suffered an “injury”